Membership, Permits, Rules and Conditions of the Club.

 * Day permit holders can only fish upstream from the New Bridge to the upper limit of the club water at Broomhill Bridge.

-**Weekly permits are issued for 7 days fishing over an 8 day period, there being no fishing allowed on a Sunday.
+**Weekly permits are issued for 7 full days fishing over an 8 day period, there being no fishing allowed on a Sunday.

-Season Visitor Permits are available to anyone at a cost of £595 per annum and represent outstanding value for money.
+Visitor Season Permits are available to anyone at a cost of £595 per annum and represent outstanding value for money.

 Day tickets cover the period from 8.45am to midnight on the day of issue.